Trudeau says he's 'frustrated' with the pace of vaccine rollout | CBC News

 "Now is the time, with the new year upon us, to really accelerate and that's certainly what I'll be talking with the premiers about on Thursday — how the federal government can support and help [with] getting vaccines even more quickly out to Canadians," he said, citing a planned first ministers' meeting call.

+While the U.S. has had logistical troubles of its own in the early days of this vaccination effort, the Americans have vaccinated nearly four times more people per capita than Canada.

+More than 4.6 million people in the U.S. have received a shot already.
+The federal government there has delivered 15.4 million doses to the states, territories and federal agencies.

-Maj.-Gen. Dany Fortin, the military commander leading vaccine logistics, said Canada will receive 208,000 doses of Pfizer vaccines each week for the next three weeks, while 171,000 Moderna shots are expected to arrive on January 11.
+Maj.-Gen. Dany Fortin, the military commander leading vaccine logistics at the Public Health Agency of Canada, said Canada will receive 208,000 doses of the Pfizer vaccine each week for the next three weeks, while 171,000 Moderna shots are expected to arrive on January 11.

 While all provinces have started delivering shots, most have stockpiled the second dose to ensure they have enough supply on hand.